C-Hoek/thesis-vr-dynamic-ghost-instructors-2024/README.md

 ## Licensing
 This section details the licenses that cover parts of the code base and models.
-The code itself is covered by the [Creative Commons Attribution 4.0 International](https://creativecommons.org/licenses/by/4.0/) license.
+The code and the non-human models are covered by the [Creative Commons Attribution 4.0 International](https://creativecommons.org/licenses/by/4.0/) license.

 ### Human and Ghost Avatars
 The human and ghost avatars were made using the [MakeHuman](http://www.makehumancommunity.org/) plugin (version `mpfb2-20240602`) for [Blender](https://www.blender.org/).